 Height: 18 to 22 inches

 Weight: 28 to 48 pounds

-Physical Characteristics: Medium-sized; rough or smooth medium-length double coat that comes in a variety of colors, but most commonly black and whiteContinue to 5 of 10 below.
+Physical Characteristics: Rough or smooth medium-length double coat; comes in a variety of colors but most commonly black and whiteContinue to 5 of 10 below.

 05 of 10